matyalatte/Texconv-Custom-DLL/docs/README.md

 -   `TexconvCustomDLL*-macOS.tar.bz2` is for Mac (10.15 or later).
 -   `TexconvCustomDLL*-Linux.tar.bz2` is for Ubuntu (20.04 or later).

-Each zip file has a DLL and an executable.
+> Each zip file has a DLL and an executable.
-You can copy whichever you want to use to your project.
+> You can copy whichever you want to use to your project.
-(The execuatble won't refer the DLL.)
+> (The execuatble won't refer the DLL.)

+> The linux build only supports Ubuntu due to the glibc dependences.
+> If you want to use it on other linux distributions, you should get the lib or build texconv by yourself.

 ## Usage